How Rare Are BJJ Black Belts?

-As of 2023, we can estimate (based off of IBJJF registered black belts) that there are approxiimately ~200,00 black belts in bjj worldwide. ( see next section for details)
+As of May 2024, we can estimate (based off of IBJJF registered black belts) that there are approximately ~60,000 black belts in Brazilian jiu jitsu worldwide.

 Most jiu-jitsu students strive for the prestigious black belt, as is the case in other martial arts.
 Although there is a higher rank in jiu-jitsu, black belts are generally considered to be the instructors and leaders of the art.

-On average, it takes a dedicated jiu jitsu student ~8-12 years to achieve their black belt in Brazialian Jiu Jitsu.
+On average, it takes a dedicated jiu jitsu student ~8-12 years to achieve their black belt in Brazilian Jiu Jitsu.

-It’s not rare to receive black belts in BJJ as there are thousands of people who have done so.
+With these figures, it may seem pretty common to receive a black belt in in BJJ as there are thousands of people who have done so.
 But, relative to Earth’s 8 billion population, getting a black belt can be stated approximately as 1-in-a-million.

 How Long Does It Take to Get a Black Belt?